Anthony Bailey (PR advisor): Charity activities

 Bailey was appointed in 1999 as executive chairman of the Saudi organization "Painting & Patronage".
 (The UK company "Painting and Patronage" was dissolved in 2014.)
-In 2012, Bailey was a director of the United Learning Trust.
-He was, until 2016, a director of St Mary's University.
+From December 2005 to November 2013, Bailey was a director of the United Learning Trust.
+He was, from December 2009 to July 2016, a director of St Mary's University.

 In 2016, Bailey was appointed President of the Executive Council of the Portuguese Centenary Appeal.
 He is also a Patron of the Faiths Forum for London.

 Controversies

 In 1995 police recorded his telephone conversations with a client, who claimed to be a Libyan prince.
 Bailey was accused of blackmailing the client, but the case was dismissed before it got to court.
 Bailey complained to the Press Complaints Commission about the way this was reported in the Daily Mail in 2010; in resolution, the PCC negotiated a statement from the Mail that it had omitted some details in reporting these circumstances, and that it apologised for any distress caused.

 Bailey claimed to be Ambassador-at-Large for The Gambia between 2004 and 2007, though the Gambian High Commission in London said at the time that they don't know much about him and "He has no office here".

 According to the Prime Minister of Grenada, Keith Mitchell, Bailey asked to be made the country's ambassador to the Holy See, which Mitchell rejected.